 - The total cost for that comes around EUR 60 euros which will be shared amongst all the tenants equally (since you will be sharing the apartment with other people).

-- There is free Wi-Fi in almost all the public places such as buses, hospitals, college, malls.
+- There is free Wi-Fi in almost all public places such as buses, hospitals, colleges, malls.

 - The gas and electricity will cost around 50-80 euros for a month individually.